CNC machining of thermoplastic

 FAQ’s

-What are the key properties of thermoplastics?
+What are the critical properties of thermoplastics?

 Thermoplastics are low-cost and highly machinable materials with excellent strength, toughness, impact resistance, and wear resistance.
 ABS, PMMA, PVS, Acrylic, Polycarbonate, and Polystyrene are frequently used thermoplastics in CNC machining.